Large neutrino asymmetry from forbidden decay of dark matter: Co-genesis of Large neutrino asymmetry and Dark Matter

 \section{Co-genesis of Large neutrino asymmetry and Dark Matter}

-In order to calculate the final neutrino asymmetry and DM abundance starting with an initial dark asymmetry, we write the relevant Boltzmann equations for $\chi, \nu$ and their anti-particles $\bar{\chi}, \bar{\nu}$ together with the one for $\Phi_2$.
+In order to calculate the final neutrino asymmetry and DM abundance starting with an initial dark asymmetry, we write the relevant Boltzmann equations for $\chi, \Phi_2, \nu$ and their anti-particles $\bar{\chi}, \Phi_2^\dagger, \bar{\nu}$.
 We consider temperature dependent masses of relevant particles such that $\chi, \bar{\chi}$ decay is allowed only for a finite window $T_s > T > T_n$.
-While neutrinos do not receive much thermal corrections below the electroweak scale, $\Phi_2, \chi$ thermal masses play crucial role in determining the final asymmetries.
+While neutrinos do not receive much thermal corrections below the electroweak scale, the thermal mass of $\Phi_2$ plays crucial role in determining the final asymmetries.
 The relevant Boltzmann equations for generating a large neutrino asymmetry from an initial dark sector asymmetry can be written as follows.